 Find a job in Barcelona

 You can start your job search by browsing job offers in Barcelona on the Internet and in classified ads in local newspapers.
-Public organizations such as the Servicio Publico de Empleo and foreign Chambers of commerce can also help.
+Public organisations such as the Servicio Publico de Empleo and foreign Chambers of commerce can also help.
 Consider sending spontaneous job applications to companies operating in the region, particularly if you are looking for an internship.
 Otherwise, you can seek help from a recruitment agency.

 Linked In www.linkedin.com